ekarbe/rss-reader/README.md

 ```
    "RSSReader.Feeds": [
       {
+        "identifier": "L",
         "title": "Lorem",
         "url": "https://ipsum.com/rss"
       },
       {
+        "identifier": "F",
         "title": "foo",
         "url": "https://bar.org/feed.xml"
       }
     ]
 ```

+The `identifier` should be a maxium of 3 characters.
+Otherwise it may look bad.
 For now the `title` option has no function, because the api to change the title of a view is still unreleased.

 ## Requirements